55 Last Minute Herbal DIY Gifts

 Chai Spice mix – You probably noticed when you buy Chai Tea in tea bags; different brands have different spices predominating.
 Commercial chai tea bags usually have spices mixed based on price.
 You’ll find fewer expensive spices like cardamom, with a heavier leaning on the cheaper spices like cinnamon and fennel.

-Herbed Salt – Sel gris or grey sea salt comes from the salt flats in France.
+Herbed Salt – Sel Gris or grey sea salt comes from the salt flats in France.
 It is traditionally harvested by natural evaporation and has a higher moisture content and mineral profile than other salts.
 This article has three recipes to make your own.

-Herbal Room Fresheners and polish
+Herbal Room Fresheners and Polish for DIY Gifts

 Bring out all your essential oils, combine the ones that smell like the season, and make room fresheners.
 These not only deodorize the room, but you get that smell of leaves, baked goods, and spices even without actually baking anything.
-Here are some different room sprays recipes for the season that use pure essential oils.
+Here are some different room spray recipes for the season that use pure essential oils.